emmett-framework/emmett/docs/languages.md

 As you imagined, using this translation technique is quite easy, as the available languages are automatically defined based on the translation files you have inside *languages* folder of your application.
 For example

 ```
-myapp\
+/myapp
-    languages\
+    /languages
          it.py
 ```

-will make your application available in english, while
+will make your application available in english and italian, while

 ```
-myapp\
+/myapp
-    languages\
+    /languages
         it.py
         es.py
 ```